Guide to Drycenia 4, 5 & 6

 Drycenian parents treat their children with respect for their own individual mind right from birth.
 They allow their children a voice in all decision making that affects the family as a whole and they encourage them to stretch their minds through discussion and debate.
 They encourage the natural Drycenian inventiveness by setting them problems or tasks and asking them to come up with new solutions.
 At all times they are loving and compassionate parents without being demonstratively gushing.
 Their love is demonstrated verbally in the most part, rather than by excessive hugging or kissing.

 Drycenians are lovers of pleasure but excess of any kind is not in their nature.
 They love to laugh and joke and their parties are legendary.
 They have a healthy sexual appetite and both genders engage in sexual activity freely until they choose to enter into a committed relationship at which stage they will pledge their monogamy to each other, and that pledge is never broken.
-Once they decide on a committed relationship, a simple ceremony is arranged whereby the couple both declare to their friends and families that from this moment on, they commit their hearts and their bodies to each other to the exclusion of all others.
-When they choose to marry, a ceremony lasting 3 days takes place, during which both families become official bonded.
+When the couple decides to be exclusive to each other, they give each other what is known as The Mark of the Ancient Savage.
+A way of honouring the suffering of their savage ancestors, the couple use their fangs to bite each other on the neck, usually during sexual intimacy.
+The puncture wounds left by the fangs must be perfect, with no tears.
+A doctor will be visited immediately and he will place tiny red gems into the wounds and seal the skin around the edges.
+Known as Bloodstones, this shows everyone that the bearer belongs to a Drycenian for life.
+Traditionally, a year after marking, a binding ceremony is held.
+This is a ceremony lasting 3 days, during which both families become officially bonded.
 The couple have their hands tied together and must spend a whole day with this symbolic bond binding them together.
-The traditional wedding gift of the Drycenians is a tiny envelope containing a single seed and the couple may receive many hundreds of such envelopes during their wedding festivities.
+The traditional binding gift of the Drycenians is a tiny envelope containing a single seed and the couple may receive many hundreds of such envelopes during their wedding festivities.

 As the seed is planted, nourished and cared for, it grows strong and healthy and becomes a wondrous thing of beauty that enhances the drabbest of environments and brings joy to everyone who encounters it, or it may become food to nourish the people, or it may even become powerful medicine to care for those in need and who are suffering.
 With these seeds the couple are offered the chance to be that beauty, that nourishment and that medicine for everyone they meet and everywhere they go, for all who come to know and love them.